 Every person has a unique way of acquiring knowledge.
 This brings us to the topic of learning modalities, a concept that explains why individuals process information differently.
-This article aims to fully dissect this fascinating topic, uncovering what are learning modalities and how they impact education.
+This article aims to fully dissect this fascinating topic, uncovering what are learning modalities like andragogy and how they impact education.

 Learning Modalities Definition: What is it all about?